Bharat9848/notes/SystemDesign/lowLevelDesign.md

 # Interface:
 - interface provide access to resource.
-- It consist of operations, event and properties.
+- It consists of operations, event and properties.
-- interface have semantics like transaction is abstraction which guarantee atomicity
+- Interface can also have semantics e.g. transaction is an abstraction which guarantee atomicity.
 - operation is synchronus ?
 - event for aysnchronus ?
-- properties is metadata like access rights, unit of measure or formatting assumption.
+- properties can be metadata like access rights, unit of measure or formatting assumption.
 - Interface should follow **principle of least surprise**(consistent), **small interface principle**, **uniform access principle**(no implementation details)
 - Interface method names should not specific about resource properties. e.g calculateTotalForCategory - category is internal property of transaction, modifying it will require changes in interface.
 - Interface method return type should be a generic wrapper domain class.
 Helps in reducing multiple flavor return type methods.
+- `void` should be avoided as return type from an interface method.
+As it is difficult to reason about and test.

-# SOLID principled
+# SOLID principle
-1. Single responsibility
+1. **Single responsibility**
   - A class should have a single reason to change
   - no god classes